ibm-cloud-docs/discovery-data/backup-restore.md

 {{site.data.keyword.attribute-definition-list}}

-# Backing up and restoring data in Cloud Pak for Data
+# Backing up and restoring data
 {: #backup-restore}

 Use the following procedures to back up and restore data in {{site.data.keyword.discoveryfull}}.